Shprintza/lbasket/README.md

 * In order to have integrity, a list of available products is added and exposed on `GET $BASE_PATH/$SERVICE_VERSION/$SERVICE_BASE_PATH/products`.
 I know that it is not a requirement, but our users deserve an enjoyable experience.
 As is not a requirement to add new products to the list, only basic functionality is provided.

+* About the "Dealing with money as integers": Internally (the server) we deal with money as integer, as I I guess it's business logic.
+But keep on mind that we expose to the client a human readable representation of the money value.
+This is done so as not to expand such business logic to the client.

 ## Quick start

 Provide a _.env_ file variables with all variables founds in _[example.env](./example.env)_.
 Load this _.env_ file to your environment variables.